jbsimple/simple-patches/readme.md

 ### Hello!
-Quality of life changes to the work system that my work colleagues and myself wanted to make the work day go by that much faster.
+This is just various javascript-based quality of life patches to our work system so we can better interface with it, complete time-consuming tasks faster and make the day go by slightly faster.

 #### How it works:
-This is a layer of javascript that is loaded on top of the system page load.
-It introduces various extra functions and pages, css style sheets and fixes bugs that were "denied because it's not worth fixing".
-It uses a free vercel host that mirrors this repository so it can be directly added into a browser extension to load external js.
+With the inject js code, it will load various extra scripts and css files depending on what page of the system your on.
+Each page as its own set of "patches" so that way not everything has to be downloaded and loaded on each page navigation.
+These can be small things like fixing annoying or broken css to introducing extra, necessary features for various day-to-day tasks.
+The reason why this github exists is so I can deploy it using vercel for free.
+Version control is also nice.

 #### Key features of note:
 Revamped reports; including various reporting presets and a visual display of report data before download.